felixbrunner/magpy/content/pages/research.md

 This page lists some of the published and unpublished **research papers** I have been working on.

 ## Estimating large-dimensional connectedness tables: The Great Moderation through the lens of sectoral spillovers
-joint work with [Ruben Hipp](https://sites.google.com/view/rubenhipp/home), forthcoming in _Quantitative Economics_
+joint work with [Ruben Hipp](https://sites.google.com/view/rubenhipp/home), published in [_Quantitative Economics_](https://www.econometricsociety.org/publications/quantitative-economics/2023/07/01/Estimating-Large-Dimensional-Connectedness-Tables-The-Great-Moderation-through-the-Lens-of-Sectoral-Spillovers)

-the latest version can be downloaded [here](https://www.econometricsociety.org/publications/quantitative-economics/2023/07/01/Estimating-Large-Dimensional-Connectedness-Tables-The-Great-Moderation-through-the-Lens-of-Sectoral-Spillovers)

 **Abstract:**
 We estimate sectoral spillovers around the Great Moderation with the help of forecast error variance decomposition tables.